bluebonesx/psytask/packages/psytask/README.md

 > [!WARNING]
 > PsyTask uses the modern JavaScript [`using` keyword](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/using) for automatic resource cleanup.
 >
 > For CDN usage in old browsers that don't support the `using` keyword, you will see `Uncaught SyntaxError: Unexpected identifier 'app'`.
-You need to change code:
+You need to change the code:
 >
 > ```js
 > // Instead of: using app = await createApp();